Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Related work

 \subsection{Deep Learning based Stereo Matching}

 MCCNN\cite{zbontar2016mccnn} first implements the feature extraction with CNNs.
-Many methods\cite{GC-Net,PSMNet,Zhang2019GANet,Shen2021CFNet,Xu2022acvnet,song2022adastereo,Zeng2024DMCA-Net} construct 3D cost volume with image features and optimize the 3D-CNN based cost aggeration modules to estimate accuracy disparity maps.
-Some approaches\cite{Mayer2016dispnet,Pang2017crl,Xu2020aanet,Song2020edgestereo} compute the 2D left-right feature correlation volume for a more efficient performance.
-Recently, some methods leverage recurrent unit to estimate disparity iteratively.
-RAFT-Stereo\cite{lipson2021raft} adopts multi-level Gated Recurrent Unit (GRU) to estimate disparity maps recurrently.
-CREStereo\cite{Li2022crestereo} designs a hierarchical network to update disparities iteratively and proposes an adaptive group correlation layer to match points via the local feature.
+Many methods\cite{PSMNet,Shen2021CFNet,Xu2022acvnet,Zeng2024DMCA-Net} construct 3D cost volume with image features and optimize the 3D-CNN based cost aggeration to improve the accuracy.
+Some approaches\cite{Mayer2016dispnet,Xu2020aanet,Song2020edgestereo} compute the 2D feature correlation volume for efficient performance.
+Recently, some methods\cite{lipson2021raft, Li2022crestereo} leverage recurrent unit to estimate disparity iteratively.
+CREStereo\cite{Li2022crestereo} designs a hierarchical network to update disparities iteratively and proposes an adaptive group correlation layer to achieve state-of-the-art (SOTA) performance.